Search for UnitedHealthcare CEO's killer yields evidence, but few answers

 Police don’t know who he is, where he is, or why he did it — though they are confident that it was a targeted attack instead of a random act.

-“The net is getting tighter,” New York City Mayor Eric Adams said Saturday.
+“The net is tightening,” New York City Mayor Eric Adams said Saturday.

 Hours after he spoke, police divers were seen searching a pond in Central Park, where the killer fled after the shooting.
-Officers have been scouring the park for days for any possible clues.
+Officers have been scouring the park for days for any possible clues and found his bag there Friday.

 Retracing the gunman’s steps using surveillance video, police say, it appears he left the city by bus soon after the shooting Wednesday morning outside the New York Hilton Midtown.
 He was seen on video at an uptown bus station about 45 minutes later, NYPD Chief of Detectives Joseph Kenny said.